 slave restarts at the beginning of the

-In MySQL 5.7, it is also safe to replicate
+It is also safe to replicate transactions from

 statement issued on the master is replicated, thus enforcing